 - Generate dollars that change hands three or four times in a community.

 - Help the local community by providing tax dollars for schools and jobs and by providing safe and healthy food for consumers.
+Read about the Jimmy John Founder and get inspired by his philanthropic work.

 Whoever said you couldn’t eat your way to a better, healthier life?